TrueBurn/halloween-maps-2025/docs/ANALYTICS.md

 **Check:**
 1. PostHog Personal API Key has "Query Read" permission
+2. Personal API Key starts with `phx_` (not `phc_`)
-2. Project ID is correct
+3. Project ID is correct (numeric ID, not project slug)
-3. Admin is authenticated
+4. Admin is authenticated
-4. Browser console for API errors
+5. Browser console for API errors

 **Solution:**
+Use the diagnostics tool at `/admin` or test the API endpoint directly:
 ```bash
 # Test API endpoints directly
 curl https://your-domain.com/api/analytics/live \